Pricing

 Monthly60-70% savings per day

 Strategy: If your project will take 4 days, rent weekly.
-The weekly rate for most excavators is 3-4 times the daily rate — meaning you get 7 days for the cost of 3-4.
-That extra time eliminates pressure and lets you work at a comfortable pace.
+Weekly rates for most excavators equal 3-4 daily rates — you get 7 days for the cost of 3-4.

 3. Attachments